-Short-term loans and inter-company short term loans are charged at a floating rate of interest based on Sonia plus a margin of 0.20% plus a credit adjustment spread, thus exposing the Group to cash flow interest rate risk.
-A 1% movement in interest rates would not subject the Group to any change in interest costs for the year.
-All other loans are at fixed interest rates and expose the Group to fair value interest rate risk.
+Interest on short-term loans and inter-company short term loans is charged at a floating rate of interest based on Sonia plus a margin of 0.20% plus a credit adjustment spread, thus exposing the Company to cash flow interest rate risk.
+A 1% movement in interest rates would subject the Company to an approximate change in interest costs of £0.4m for the year.
+This is considered to be an acceptable level of risk.
+All other loans are at fixed interest rates and expose the Company to fair value interest rate risk.